hrlblab/AFM_kidney_cells/stage1_paper/README.md

 # Inference Baselines

-This folder provides the customized patch-level inference baselines for the cell foundation models (FMs): Cellpose, StarDist(Histo.), and CellViT.
+This folder provides the customized patch-level inference baselines for the cell foundation models (FMs): Cellpose 2.0, StarDist(Histo.), and CellViT.

 ## Overview
 It is based on our stages 1 and 2 paper using cell FMs released before 2024 Aug.